pipe-cd/pipecd/docs/content/en/docs/concepts/_index.md

 ### Environment

 An environment is a logical group of applications of a project.
 A project can have multiple environments.
-Each application/piped must belong to one and only one enviroment.
+Each application must belong to one and only one enviroment.
+While each piped must belong to at least one environment.

 ### Deployment

-Deployment is a process that does transition from the current state (running state) to the desired state (specified state in Git) of a specific application.
+A deployment is a process that does transition from the current state (running state) to the desired state (specified state in Git) of a specific application.
 When the deployment is success, it means the running state is synced with the desired state specified in the target commit.

 ### Deployment Configuration

 A `.pipe.yaml` yaml file that contains configuration data to define how to deploy the application.
-Each application has one deployment configuration file in Git repository at application directory.
+Each application requires one deployment configuration file at application directory in the Git repository.

 ### Application Configuration Directory